 Open every weekday from 10am to 1pm with call backs made by advisors up until 4pm.

-Following attendance at one of our adoption information events and/or a discussion with our enquiry team and when you feel ready to proceed to the next step, we will then ask you to complete a more detailed form called a ‘Registration of Interest’.
+Once you decide to proceed with Adoption Matters, we will then send you a form called a ‘Registration of Interest’ to complete.
 This provides some of the information we need to begin the adoption application process.
-Once we accept your Registration of Interest, This is the start of the Stage 1 Process of an adoption application.
+Once we accept your Registration of Interest, this is the start of the Stage 1 Process of an adoption application.
 We will take Stage 1 at your pace, but we aim to complete within 2 months.

-Once we have received your Registration of Interest (ROI) form we will arrange for a social worker to contact you either online or at your home.
+Once we have received your Registration of Interest (ROI) form we will arrange for a social worker to meet with you either online or at your home.
 This is an opportunity for us to go through any queries you may have together and to look at your individual circumstances.
-We will share information on the checks required when applying to adopt, other criteria and the needs of the children we are currently finding families for.
+We will discuss the needs of the children we are currently finding families for, the checks required when applying to adopt and other criteria.

-Following your meeting with your social worker, you will be allocated a social work practitioner who will guide you through every step of the Stage 1 process from then on.
-We will then begin to take up the checks required, medicals, police, personal references etc. all the information you completed in your Registration of Interest form.
+Following your information sharing discussion, a dedicated worker will guide you through every step of the Stage 1 process from then on.
+We will then begin to take up the checks and references required such as medicals, police, personal references, finances etc. all the information you completed in your Registration of Interest form.

-You will be invited to attend our Adoption Preparation Training course.
-Currently, we are holding our courses online.
-There are 4 half day modules covered over 4 days, and the format is quite informal.
-The Preparation training will give you an overview about what is involved in being an adoptive parent.
+You will be invited to attend our four day Adoption Preparation Training course with a group of other prospective adopters.
+The preparation training will give you an overview about what is involved in being an adoptive parent.
 The course includes information about the children waiting, and the differences between parenting by birth and parenting by adoption.
-The social workers who lead it aim to help you prepare to be an adoptive parent.
-You will need to complete the course before proceeding with your journey and like a lot of other steps in the adoption journey, it is a statutory requirement for you to attend and complete the course.
+You will need to complete the course before proceeding to the next step.

 After successful completion of the preparation training course and once all the checks and references are satisfactorily completed, a shared decision is made between you and Adoption Matters to make your formal application to adopt.
 This starts Stage 2 of the adoption process and your assessment will begin.
 We take this stage at your pace, but we will aim to complete it within 4 months.
 If we have any issues to raise, we will discuss these with you.

 The Stage 2 assessment involves regular meetings with your social worker so they can complete their report – called a Prospective Adopters Report or PAR for short.
-You will need to be available for these meetings, during Covid-19 restrictions a lot of meetings will be held online.
+You will need to be available for these meetings, they will be planned with you in advance.
 It is important to note that at any time during the Stage 1 or Stage 2 assessment you, or we, may decide that adoption is not right for you.
 This could be due to something that arises in the assessment process, for example, changing life circumstances or other concerns that arise that lead you, or us, to decide that now isn’t the right time.
 We will always discuss this with you.

 All reports are submitted to an independent adoption panel who will consider all the information provided and make a recommendation about whether you are suitable to adopt.
 The panel members include adopters, adopted adults, medical advisors and adoption professionals.
+You will be invited to attend panel alongside your social worker.
 Again, if we have any issues to raise, we will arrange to discuss these with you, prior to your attendance.

 Adoption Matters will make a decision based on the social worker’s assessment and the panel’s recommendation, whether to approve you or not as suitable to adopt.
-This completes stage 2 of the adoption process and you can now celebrate!
+This completes stage 2 of the adoption process.
 In the event you do not agree with the Agency Decision, you have the right to appeal to the agency or alternatively the Independent Review Mechanism, we will give you full details of the appeals procedure before panel.

-We will guide you through discussions regarding the children who will eventually join your family and support you through and the transition to placement of the child/ren.
-We will then remain in close contact to help you with advice and guidance and any issues that may arise, especially in those early weeks and months.
-Once a child has moved in with you, you can then apply for an adoption order from court and once granted, you will then become their legal parent/s.
+Once a child/ren is placed you will receive ongoing support for any issues that may arise, especially in those early weeks and months.
+When appropriate, you can apply for an adoption order from court and once granted, you will then become their legal parent/s.

 As part of the matching process, ongoing support will be discussed and agreed.
 Our adopters tell us that one of the main reasons they chose Adoption Matters was our clear commitment to the support of our adopters and our strong reputation for this service.
 Support is offered through all stages of the process from enquiry, to your registration as adopters through to placement and if you wish, even in the years ahead after an Adoption Order has been made.